After Declaring Bankruptcy And Closing 142 Stores, Sears Asks Court To Approve $19M In Bonuses For Executives

 While still in the middle of a bankruptcy restructuring, Sears is wanting to pay its executives $19 million in quarterly bonuses.
-CNN Business reports that the company, which has closed 142 stores, is seeking court approval to pay its top three executives -CDO Leena Munjal, CFO Robert Riecker, and Gregory Ladley, president of the company’s clothing and footwear business – $1 million each if the company goes out of business.
+CNN Business reports that the company, which has closed 142 stores, is seeking court approval to pay its top three executives, CDO Leena Munjal, CFO Robert Riecker, and Gregory Ladley, president of the company’s clothing and footwear business, $1 million each if the company goes out of business.

 According to court documents, Sears has proposed two bonus structures for executives.
 The first one would give 18 of the company’s top execs as much as $2.1 million per quarter if Sears reaches its performance targets.
 The second bonus structure is focused on retaining 322 other executives to stay around during the company’s restructuring.
-Those employees would get $16.9 million per quarter, an average of about $52,000 per quarter per executive.
+Those employees would get $16.9 million per quarter, an average of about $52,000 per quarter, per executive.

 A judge will make the ultimate decision on the bonus proposal, the hearing for which is scheduled for December 20.